tls-md/tls-md/TLS/Concepts/YEAR.md

 TIME OF the SUN MOVING ROUND the EARTH.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most current general word for the year is the basically agricultural nián 年.
+1. The most current general word for the year is the basically agricultural nián [[年]].
 This word can refer to the years of age as well as to the time-span of a year as such.
-After a number word nián 年 always refers to a number of years as such and not to a person's age.
+After a number word nián [[年]] always refers to a number of years as such and not to a person's age.
-2. Suì 歲, named after the star Juppiter, can refer to years in general, but after a number word suì 歲 typically refers to years of age and not to number of years as such.
-(Cf. 年十三歲 )This term is astronomical in origin and defines the year primarily in terms of the revolutions of the planets.
+2. Suì [[歲]], named after the star Juppiter, can refer to years in general, but after a number word suì [[歲]] typically refers to years of age and not to number of years as such.
+(Cf. [[年十三歲]] )This term is astronomical in origin and defines the year primarily in terms of the revolutions of the planets.
-3. Zǎi 載, probably named after the recurrent period of growth (cái 才 ) refers quite generally to the length of a year as such, and never to years of age.
+3. Zǎi [[載]], probably named after the recurrent period of growth (cái [[才]] ) refers quite generally to the length of a year as such, and never to years of age.
-4. Sì 祀 is an archaic periphrastic way of referring to the year as defined by the annual sacrifices.
+4. Sì [[祀]] is an archaic periphrastic way of referring to the year as defined by the annual sacrifices.
-5. Qiū 秋, more rarely and later also chūn 春 are occasionally used in elevated stylistic contexts to refer to a year.
+5. Qiū [[秋]], more rarely and later also chūn [[春]] are occasionally used in elevated stylistic contexts to refer to a year.
-6. Chūn qiū 春秋 refers specifically to years of age.
+6. Chūn qiū [[春秋]] refers specifically to years of age.
 ##
 HUANG JINGUI 2006
 ASTRONOMY 24. 表示 “ 年 ” 的計時單位。